TryImpossible/flutter_web_optimizer/README.md

       for how to use it
 - `--enable-pwa`parameter not required，refers to PWA service worker，default to true
 - `--hash-filter-regexp`parameter not required，support filtering file when hash file
+- `--enable-vconsole` parameter not required，refers to enable tencent vconsole tools, default to false